IanMCarr/AutozygosityMappingWithVCFs/ReadMe.md

 - Make sure your current project is listed in the first text area (black box, Figure 6).
 - Enter the name of the analysis in the second text area (blue box, Figure 6)
 - The names of the affected patients in the fourth text area (green box, Figure 6).
+In this case the patients are JT710 and JT709.
 - The names of the unaffected patients in the fifth text area (yellow box, Figure 6).
+In this case the unaffected relatives are JT706, JT707 and JT708.
 - Press the __Submit__ button (pink box, Figure 6).

 <hr />